From Our Head of School

-Faculty & Class Size: 50 faculty members; one-half hold advanced degrees.
-Student to faculty ratio is 8 to 1; average class size is 13.
+Faculty & Class Size: 51 faculty members; over one-half hold advanced degrees.
+Student to faculty ratio is 6 to 1; average class size is 13.

 Campus & Facilities: Founded in 1920 and located in the small, residential town of Ross in Marin County, 11 miles north of San Francisco.
 Branson's 17-acre campus includes 12 campus buildings housing:

 - Writing Center

 - New House Art Gallery